Wyckoff Distribution Schematic: Phases, Events and Context

-The core test is acceptance versus rejection near the upper area: distribution becomes more credible when higher prices fail to hold and later rallies produce weaker result.
+The core question is acceptance versus rejection near the upper area.
+Distribution becomes more credible when higher prices fail to hold, later rallies produce weaker result, and downside reactions begin to show more effective supply.

 Key Points

-• Acceptance above the range weakens the distribution case because demand is still effective.
+• Acceptance above the range weakens the distribution reading because demand is still proving effective.

 What Wyckoff Distribution Means